myrrlyn/oeuvre/souls-and-arkays-shadow.md

 changed, then the rest of Tamriel changed how they saw them.
 Yet their soul status was changed.
 Why?

-Because Arkay is a <del>judgmental prick</del> subjective judge of soul status.
+Because Arkay is a ~~judgmental prick~~ subjective judge of soul status.

 And color.
 White is generally purity, black taint.
 Ever wonder why the superior creatures get the ugly soul?
 I have.